raduangelescu/gutenbergpy/README.rst

     CacheArchiveName="", ProgressBarMaxLength="", CacheRDFDownloadLink="", TextFilesCacheFolder="")

-After doing a create you need to wait, it will be over in about 5 minutes depending on your internet speed and computer power Now you can do queries
+After doing a create you need to wait, it will be over in about 5 minutes depending on your internet speed and computer power (On a i7 with gigabit connection and ssd it finishes in about 1 minute)

 Get the cache

 .. sourcecode :: python

     cache  = GutenbergCache.get_cache()

+Now you can do queries

 Get the book Gutenberg unique indices by using this query function